AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

    ![](assets/learning-objects.png)

-1. **Scope for feature privileges: **The scope of Feature privileges allocated to this role can be restricted to a specific User Group or one or more Catalogs.
+1. **Scope for feature privileges:** The scope of Feature privileges allocated to this role can be restricted to a specific User Group or one or more Catalogs.

    Catalogs: Use the radio button to provide control over **All catalogs** or use the **Set access per Catalog** option to provide access to specific catalogs.
 You can also select multiple catalogs.

    User Groups: Provide access to **All User Groups** or use the **Set access per user group** option to provide access to specific user groups.
 Only a single user group can be specified.

-   **Note: **If you have selected Announcement, Gamification, Email Templates, Skills, and Users under Account Privileges, the User Group access is provided to all user groups by default and this option is disabled.
+   **Note:** If you have selected Announcement, Gamification, Email Templates, Skills, and Users under Account Privileges, the User Group access is provided to all user groups by default and this option is disabled.

-   If you have selected Learning Plans under Account Privileges, access to all Catalogs and User Groups is provided by default and these options under Scope is disabled.&nbsp;
+   If you have selected Learning Plans under Account Privileges, access to all Catalogs and User Groups is provided by default and these options under Scope is disabled.

    ![](assets/define-scope-of-privileges.png)